 - Add the pasta to the boiling water & cook as directed.
 Meanwhile, heat the oil in a large saucepan on medium-low.
 Add the garlic & saute a couple minutes, taking care not to burn it.
 Add the contents of the blender.
 Bring it to a simmer; add the salt.

 - Let it simmer 4-5 minutes, stirring frequently.

 - Remove sauce from heat; stir in pepper & basil.

-- When pasta is done cooking, rinse, drain, & return to pot.
-Slowly add the sauce until it looks coated enough for your taste.
+- When pasta is done cooking, reserve about 1/3 cup pasta water, drain, & return to pot.
+Slowly add the sauce until it looks coated enough for your taste, adding pasta water if needed.
 Stir & serve immediately.

 - Leftovers refrigerate & reheat well!

 Dairy-free | Soy-free | Clean eating | Vegan

 Aside from the tastiness, healthiness, & easiness of this recipe, The Toddler Who Won’t Eat Anything ATE THIS!!!

 So am I posting regularly now?
 I don’t know… Not regularly enough to use a real camera to photograph dinner tonight, apparently.
 All we have is this Instagram shot.
 But this is a tasty dish, no matter how blurry or dark it may look.
 Several people on Facebook asked for the recipe after seeing said Instagram shot, so I figured I’d post it here for the good of all.